 - Roads are generally good.
 Ahmedabad was cleaner than most other cities.
 But Vadodara would be an average Joe on cleanliness.

 - Gujarati women are as much traditional as they are enterprising.

 - Walls in Ahmedabad wore traditional paintings at places and mosaic art depicting Gandhi and Patel in a lot of places.
 Creating a kind of visual storytelling for the passers-by.

 - For the first time, saw a working escalator at Ahmedabad Railway station, though only to go up.
-It is such as a simple solution for railway station – wonder why it has not been implemented across major railway stations in the country.
+It is such a simple solution for railway stations – wonder why it has not been implemented across major railway stations in the country.

 Overall, enjoyed the trip and look forward to trips across Kutch and Saurashtra sometime soon enough.

 Recommend you to read the following travel blog on Places to visit in Gujarat.